Definition of Return on Total Assets

 - As the metric uses operating income, it effectively captures the influence of both equity and debt financing on asset purchases and its ability to generate profit.
 So, companies with different capital structures can be compared without any adjustment.

-- It helps in assessing the capability of the company’s management in utilizing the available assets.
+- It helps in assessing the capability of the company’s management to utilize the available assets.

 Limitations of Return on Total Assets